1986 in Australian television: Changes to network affiliation

 This is a list of programs which made their premiere on an Australian television network that had previously premiered on another Australian television network.
-The networks involved in the switch of allegiances are predominantly both free-to-air networks or both subscription television networks.
+The networks involved in the switch of allegiances are predominantly both free-to-air networks or subscription television networks.
 Programs that have their free-to-air/subscription television premiere, after previously premiering on the opposite platform (free-to air to subscription/subscription to free-to air) are not included.
 In some cases, programs may still air on the original television network.
 This occurs predominantly with programs shared between subscription television networks.